 Pediatric Nurse Practitioner Week coincides with the National Pediatric Health Care In-Person Conference.
-This year, it takes place from March 20 to 25.
+This year, it takes place from March 18 to 23.
 This week honors Pediatric Nurse Practitioners (P.N.P.s) who devote their time and energy to their work as caregivers to infants and as educators to parents of infants they care for.
 These pediatric nurse practitioners are certified and Licensed advanced Nurses.
 There are several settings where P.N.P.s work, including hospitals, special clinics, and health centers.
+If you’re interested in earning your certification and becoming a nurse, here are some nursing scholarships to help you.

 History of Pediatric Nurse Practitioner Week